rogerbinns/apsw/doc/about.rst

 Dependencies
 ------------

-APSW has no dependencies other than Python itself.
+APSW has no dependencies other than Python itself, and SQLite which you can provide or have APSW fetch and include statically in the extension.

 Hosting
 -------